The Founding Ceremony of the Nation: Later history and political changes

 When the Museum of the Chinese Revolution opened on Tiananmen Square in 1961, the painting was displayed on a huge wall in the gallery devoted to the Communist triumph, but in 1966, during the Cultural Revolution, radicals shut down the museum, and it remained closed until 1969.
 During that time, Chinese president Liu Shaoqi, accused of taking a "capitalist road", was purged from government.
 His removal from the painting was ordered in 1967, and Dong was tasked to carry it out.
-Dong had suffered during the Cultural Revolution: accused of being a rightist, he was expelled from the Party for two years, sent to a rural work camp, and then was "rehabilitated" by being made to labor as a steelworker.
+Dong had suffered during the Cultural Revolution: accused of being a rightist, he was expelled from the CCP for two years, sent to a rural work camp, and then was rehabilitated by being made to labor as a steelworker.
 Dong's task was difficult, as Liu was one of the most prominent figures in the first row, standing to the left of Madame Song.
 Officials wanted Liu replaced with Lin Biao, much in Mao's favor at the time.
 Dong was unwilling to give Lin prominence he had not then had, and though he could not refuse outright at the dangerous time of the Cultural Revolution, he eventually got permission to merely remove Liu.
 The figure was too large to simply delete, so Liu was repainted as Dong Biwu, and made to appear as if in the second row.
 According to Andrews, the attempt was a failure: "the new Dong Biwu does not recede into the second row as intended.
 Instead, he appears as a leering, glowing figure, a strangely malevolent character in the midst of an otherwise stately group".
 Officials deemed the revised work unexhibitable.
 Andrews speculated that Dong may have been trying to sabotage the change, or may have been affected by the stress of the years of the Cultural Revolution.